IrwinLi2014/tandem-repeats-browser/README.md

 > python2 tandem.py -m 0 -w 5 -s ATCGCGTTAAAAAGAGGGGTATATATAAATGACCTA

+or

+> python2 tandem.py -m 5 -w 1000 -a ATCG -i input.fna

-When this line is run, the default output file will be stored in output.csv, with each line representing the indices of one tandem repeat.
+When no output file is specified, by default the output will be stored in output.csv, with each line representing the indices of one tandem repeat.

 > repeat start index, repeat pattern end index, whole repeat end index

+A more recommended way is to test through its web user interface, which dynamically displays all found repeats after storing their indices.

+Launch the server using the following:

+> python2 server.py